morinlab/lymphopedia/MEF2C.md

 [[_TOC_]]

 ## Overview
 MEF2C is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+Mutations in this gene were first described in DLBCL in 2021 by [Hübschmann et al](papers/hubschmannMutationalMechanismsShaping2021.md).[@hubschmannMutationalMechanismsShaping2021]

 ## Relevance tier by entity